-Our Florida Cracker sheep are raised exclusively on nutrient-rich pasture, local perennial peanut hay, and fresh treats harvested from our gardens.
-We practice rotational grazing across our six paddocks to optimize pasture and animal health.
-Our flock is sheared annually, with lambing occurring each spring.
+Our Florida Cracker sheep are raised exclusively on nutrient-rich pasture, locally-grown perennial peanut hay, and fresh treats harvested from our gardens.
+We practice rotational grazing across our six paddocks to optimize pasture and animal health, and our sheep are cared for using only natural remedies.
+Our flock is sheared annually, with lambing occurring every spring.

 Brown ewe lamb (single)